pnp/script-samples/scripts/graph-get-mfa-user-number/README.md

 > Note: The original header included `MethodType` in comments; the current script exports the five columns above.
 You can append `MethodType` when iterating phone methods by adding the `@odata.type` or other method properties to the PSCustomObject.

-## Security notes (very important)

-- The interactive script prompts for a client secret.
-Avoid printing secrets to the console.
-The sample `Get-UserToken` implementation currently writes the secret back with `Write-Host` — remove that line immediately.
-- Prefer one of these secure approaches instead of pasting secrets into the console:

-  - Store secrets in Azure Key Vault and read them at runtime.
-  - Use environment variables (e.g., $env:MYAPP_CLIENT_SECRET) and read them in the script.
-  - Use certificate-based app credentials or managed identities where possible.

-- If any real client secrets existed in this repository, rotate them now.

 ## How to run